Quincy Wright

 Philip Quincy Wright (December 28, 1890 – October 17, 1970) was an American political scientist based at the University of Chicago known for his pioneering work and expertise in international law, international relations, and security studies.
+He headed the Causes of War project at the University of Chicago, which resulted in the prominent 1942 multi-volume book A Study of War.

 Biography

 Born in Medford, Massachusetts, Wright received his B.A. from Lombard College in 1912.
 He completed his Ph.D. at the University of Illinois in 1915.
 He also received an LL.D.
 He taught at Harvard University and the University of Minnesota before joining the department of social sciences at the University of Chicago in 1923.
 In 1927, he was elected a Fellow of the American Academy of Arts and Sciences.
 He was one of the co-founders of Chicago's Committee On International Relations in 1928, the first graduate program in international relations established in the United States.
 In addition to his academic work, Wright was an adviser to Justice Robert H. Jackson at the Nuremberg Trials, and often provided advice to the U.S. State Department.
 During World War II, Wright was a consultant in the U.S. State Department.
 In 1956 he became Professor of International Law in the Woodrow Wilson Department of Foreign Affairs at the University of Virginia.
-He retired in 1961 and became a visiting professor at numerous universities, both within the United States and abroad, including, Tsing Hua University in Beijing, Geneva, Mexico, Cuba, The Hague and Turkey.
+He retired in 1961 and became a visiting professor at numerous universities, both within the United States and abroad, including, Tsing Hua University in Beijing, the Graduate Institute of International Studies in Geneva, Mexico, Cuba, The Hague and Turkey.

 Throughout his career Wright served as president of several scholarly bodies, including the American Association of University Professors (1944–1946), the American Political Science Association (1948–1949), the International Political Science Association (1950–1952), and the American Society of International Law (1955–1956).
+He was elected to the American Philosophical Society in 1943.
 He was a member of the editorial board of the American Association of International Law from 1923 until his death.
 He was also active in the U.S. United Nations Association.
-See Eleanor R. Finch, "Quincy Wright, 1890–1970" (obituary), The American Journal of International Law 65 (January 1971): 130–131.

 Wright's father was the economist Philip Green Wright and his brothers were the geneticist Sewall Wright and the aeronautical engineer Theodore Paul Wright.